Showing posts with label Cricket. Show all posts

 Fartown Rugby and Cricket Grounds, Huddersfield.

-Fartown, originally known as St. John's Ground, has a rich sporting history that spans from cricket to rugby league.
-Its story begins in 1868, hosting cricket matches.
-In 1875, a pivotal merger took place, uniting Huddersfield St. John's Cricket Club with Huddersfield Athletic Club, which had already established a rugby club in 1866.
+Fartown, originally known as St John's Ground, has a rich sporting history that spans from cricket to rugby league.
+It's story begins in 1868, hosting cricket matches.
+In 1875 a pivotal merger took place, uniting Huddersfield St John's Cricket Club with Huddersfield Athletic Club, which had already established a rugby club in 1866.
 This union laid the groundwork for Fartown's future as a rugby stronghold.
-By November 2nd, 1878, the ground had been sufficiently developed to host its first rugby match, a contest against the Manchester Rangers Rugby Club.
+By the 2nd November 1878, the ground had been sufficiently developed to host it's first rugby match, a contest against Manchester Rangers Rugby Club.

 For almost a hundred years, Fartown echoed with the roar of the crowd and the clash of tackles.
-Its most glorious moment likely came in 1947 when it hosted a Challenge Cup Semi-Final, packing in over 35,000 spectators – a testament to the ground's capacity and the passion for rugby league in Huddersfield.
+It's most glorious moment likely came in 1947 when it hosted a Challenge Cup Semi-Final, Leeds RLFC beating Wakefield Trinity RLFC 21-0 in front of a crowd of 35,136 - a testament to the ground's capacity and the passion then for rugby league in Huddersfield.

-However, the stadium's fortunes began to decline in the 1980s.
-Despite its illustrious past, Fartown fell into disrepair.
-In 1992, Huddersfield Rugby League Football Club moved to the Leeds Road Stadium, marking the end of an era.
-Shortly after their departure, Fartown was demolished, erasing much of its physical presence.
-Today, only the floodlights, perimeter fencing, and the pitch itself remain as silent witnesses to the stadium's vibrant past, a reminder of the thousands of fans and the countless sporting memories forged within its boundaries.
-Fartown's story, though its stands may be gone, continues to resonate within the history of Huddersfield and the story of rugby league.
+However. the club and stadium's fortunes began to decline, and by the 1980's, Fartown was a shadow of it's illustrious past.
+In 1992 the then Huddersfield RLFC, having recently ditched the Barracudas name moved to Leeds Road to share with the local football team Huddersfield Town, marking the end of an era.
+Shortly after, Fartown was demolished, erasing much of the physical presence.
+Today only floodlights, perimeter fencing, pitch and an overgrown terrace thar resembles a woodland remain as silent witnesses to the stadium's vibrant past, a reminder of the thousands of fans and the countless sporting memories forged within it's boundaries.
+Fartown's story, though it's stands may be gone, continues to resonate within the history of Huddersfield and the story of Rugby League.

 The Cricket Memorial, it used to feature a clock that has been removed.